-Exercise can help improve your heart health, your quality of life, your mood, and help you manage other conditions like type 2 diabetes or kidney disease.13,14 Your doctor may even prescribe exercise as part of your treatment plan.
+Exercise can help improve your heart health, your quality of life, and your mood, and help you manage other conditions like type 2 diabetes and kidney disease.
+Your doctor may even prescribe exercise as part of your treatment plan.

 Cardiac rehabilitation consists of exercise support, health education, and stress management.
-The program is designed to help people with heart failure, and people recovering from heart surgery or a heart attack.
+These programs are designed to help people with heart failure and people recovering from heart surgery or a heart attack.

 Here’s what you can expect in a cardiac rehabilitation program:

 Moderate aerobic exercise can include cycling, swimming, jogging, and brisk walking.
 Taking a walk is a great way to start exercising.
 Regular walking can improve your strength and endurance.